eamosov/optimax/README.md

 One of the main drawback of this realisation - is it's speed.
 It can be optimised but I decided it isn't in the context of my task, as I don't know any restrictions on MU and AU and don't know the results of competition between my realisation and other bots.
-Also I approached this task creatively and payed attention more on logic then on other formal things, as I am interested in such algorithms  and I wanted to create really strong bot then beautiful code for the time I was recommended to spend on this task.
+Also I approached this task creatively and payed attention more on logic then on other formal things, as I am interested in such algorithms  and I wanted to create really strong bot than beautiful code for the time I was recommended to spend on this task.